 Accumulation of dust around the vents and in your air filters indicates an increase in indoor air pollutants.
 Your house eliminates indoor air contaminants like dust and pollen through its vents and air filters.
 You can address this by changing air filters monthly and doing regular cleaning.

 Unexplained Skin Rashes

 Many indoor air pollutants can cause skin redness and rashes.
 If you can’t find the cause of your dry skin or skin irritation, check your air quality.
-Regular duct cleaning, changing air filters and increasing ventilation help to improve IAQ and eliminate skin irritation.
+Regularly changing air filters and increasing ventilation can help to improve IAQ and eliminate skin irritation.

 Finally, stagnant air originating from pollen, pet dander or dust inside your home causes unpleasant odors.
-A professional duct cleaning can help eliminate these bad smells.
-Improving ventilation also helps to ensure proper air circulation and eliminate unpleasant smells.
+Improving ventilation helps to ensure proper air circulation and eliminates unpleasant smells.

 Talk with our experts if you notice any of these poor indoor air quality signs.
 If you’re struggling with IAQ problems, we can help.
 Call LB Chase Mechanical to schedule AC installation, repairs or other solutions to improve IAQ.

 Image provided by iStock